Mamalilikulla-qwe'qwa'sot'em Band

-The Mamalilikulla Band is a First Nations band government based on northern Vancouver Island in British Columbia, Canada.
-The home territory of the Mamalilikulla and Qwe-Qwa'Sot'Em groups of Kwakwaka'wakw was in the maze of islands and inlets of the eastern Queen Charlotte Strait region around the opening of Knight Inlet, mainly on Village Island, where their principal village Memkumlis is (often known by the name Mamalilikulla).
+The Mamalilikulla-qwe'qwa'sot'em Band is a First Nations band government based on northern Vancouver Island in British Columbia, Canada.
+The home territory of the Mamalilikulla and Qwe'Qwa'Sot'Em groups of Kwakwaka'wakw was in the maze of islands and inlets of the eastern Queen Charlotte Strait region around the opening of Knight Inlet, mainly on Village Island, where their principal village Memkumlis is (often known by the name Mamalilikulla).

 The band is a member of the Kwakiutl District Council.